RocktimRajkumar/ATS/README.md

 ### **Configuration**
-Configure AWS-CLI help you to interact with AWS services.These include your security credentials, the default output format, and the default AWS Region.
+Configure AWS-CLI helps you to interact with AWS services.
+These include your security credentials, the default output format, and the default AWS Region.
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;AWS requires that all incoming requests are cryptographically signed.
 The AWS CLI does this for you.<p>

 **Quickly Configuring the AWS CLI**